Skip to main content

 Travelog: A visit to the Academy Museum 0f Motion Pictures

-A non-radio day yesterday, the local family, son Tim, his XYL Amy and daughter Gina had a local outing in LA.
+A non-radio day yesterday, the local family, son Tim, his XYL Amy and daughter Gina had a fun-filled outing in LA.
 The first stop was lunch at the Farmers Market (3rd and Fairfax) followed by a tour of the Academy Museum of Motion Pictures located close by.

 N6QW behind the Godfather's Desk